activist-org/i18n-check/README.md

 `i18n-check` is a Python package that automates the validation of keys and values for your internationalization and localization processes.

 Developed by the [activist community](https://github.com/activist-org), this package helps keep development and i18n/L10n teams in sync when using JSON-based localization processes.
-You can expand the checks to work for other file types as needed.

 # Key Conventions

 `i18n-check` enforces these conventions for all keys:

-- All keys must begin with `i18n.`
+- All keys must begin with `i18n.`.
 - The base path must be the file path where the key is used.
-- If a key is used in more than one file, the base path must be the lowest common directory and end with `_global`
+- If a key is used in more than one file, the base path must be the lowest common directory and end with `_global`.
-- Base paths must be followed by a minimally descriptive content reference. `i18n-check` only checks content references for formatting.
+- Base paths must be followed by a minimally descriptive content reference (`i18n-check` only checks content references for formatting).
-- Separate base paths with periods `.`
+- Separate base paths with periods (`.`).
-- Separate directory / file name components and content references with underscores `_`
+- Separate directory / file name components and content references with underscores (`_`).
 - Repeated words in the file path, including the file name, must not be repeated in the key.

 > [!TIP]